Hurd discography: The Best Collection II

 The Best Collection II is Hurd's second studio album.
 It was recorded and released in conjunction with The Best Collection I, and as a result the two albums are sometimes seen together as a double album.

-Compared to its counterpart, the style and lyrical theme of The Best Collection II is somewhat darker (dealing with night, darkness, fear, cemetery, ...), and the songs are rather fast paced, with Khar darsan züüd being one of the fastest songs in Hurd's repertoire.
+Compared to its counterpart, the style and lyrical theme of The Best Collection II is somewhat darker (dealing with night, darkness, fear, cemetery, ...), and the songs are rather fast-paced, with Khar darsan züüd being one of the fastest songs in Hurd's repertoire.

 The hugely successful Tsergiin bodol ("Soldier's Thoughts") is considered a classic and allowed the band to reach celebrity.
-The song was written by Dambyn Ganbold in 1978, while he was in military service, his fellow soldiers helping him up on the lyrics.
+The song was written by Dambyn Ganbold, the older brother of founder Ganbayar, in 1978, while he was in military service, his fellow soldiers helping him up on the lyrics.

-It is told that, during a performance in an all-star concert, Hurd had a 3 song setlist that included Tsergiin bodol, but under popular demand they ended up playing the song three times in a row.
+It is told that, during a performance in an all-star concert, Hurd had a 3-song setlist that included Tsergiin bodol, but under popular demand they ended up playing the song three times in a row.
 Other famous songs from the album include Baga nas, Zurag shig büsgüi and Nulimsaa tevch'ye.

 Hurd's 1998 Unplugged acoustic concert includes no less than 8 songs from The Best Collection II.